 Coping with low supply:

-My baby cries all day at the breast, asking to eat, eating a little, and looking very frustrated.
+My baby cries all day at the chest, asking to eat, eating a little, and looking very frustrated.
 I’m worried I don’t have enough milk.

-Your baby is “cluster feeding”—a normal breastfeeding behavior that often happens in the late afternoon or early evening.
+Your baby is “cluster feeding”—a normal chestfeeding behavior that often happens in the late afternoon or early evening.
 This ensures that baby has enough food for tomorrow

 Your baby is probably experiencing a growth spurt.

 The first growth spurt is 7-12 days after birth and lasts anywhere from 24-72 hours